etsaone/etsa/Constitution.md

 The President can appoint and vacant the office of the Vice President and the Executive staff anytime, anywhere, without needing to give the Commonwealth any valid explanation.

-The President can choose any member of the Congress to serve for the office of Vice President.
+The President can choose any member in the commonwealth to serve for the office of the Vice President.

-The President can choose any two members in the entire commonwealth to serve as the Executive staff members.
+The President can choose any members in the entire commonwealth to serve as Executives in the President's Cabinet.

 The President gets to choose the Police Officers of the commonwealth.